usds/justice40-tool/data/data-pipeline/data_pipeline/etl/sources/cdc_svi_index/README.md

 ### Rankings
  Census tracts were ranked within each state and the District of Columbia.
-A ranking of all tracts for the entire United States was used relative to one another.
-Tract rankings are based on percentiles.
-Percentile ranking values range from 0 to 1, with higher values indicating greater vulnerability.
+In addition, a ranking of all tracts for the entire United States was used relative to one another.
+Tract rankings are based on percentiles. _Percentile ranking_ values range from 0 to 1, with higher values indicating greater vulnerability.

 For each tract, a percentile rank is generated among all tracts for 1) the fifteen individual variables, 2) the four themes, and 3) its overall position.

 **Theme rankings**

-For each of the four themes, the percentiles for the variables comprising each theme.
-We ordered the summed percentiles for each theme to determine theme-specific percentile rankings.
+For each of the four themes, the percentiles for the variables comprising each theme were computed.
+The authors ordered the summed percentiles for each theme to determine theme-specific percentile rankings.

 The four summary theme ranking variables, detailed in the Data Dictionary below, are:

 * Socioeconomic - RPL_THEME1
 * Household Composition & Disability - RPL_THEME2
 * Minority Status & Language - RPL_THEME3